Content

 Employment

-In 2024, the gender distribution in the tourism sector was fairly balanced², with 52.1% men+ and 47.9% women+, closely mirroring the overall economy’s split of 52.8% men+ and 47.2% women+.
-Among the five tourism industries, transportation was predominantly male dominated (75.2% men+), whereas the travel services industry employed significantly more women+ (71.6%) than men+.
+In 2025, the gender distribution in the tourism sector was fairly balanced¹, with 51.4% men+ and 48.6% women+, closely mirroring the overall economy’s split of 52.8% men+ and 47.2% women+.
+Among the five tourism industries, transportation was predominantly male dominated (74.5% men+), whereas the travel services industry employed significantly more women+ (63.9%) than men+.
 The remaining three tourism industries showed a relatively even gender distribution.

-In 2024, the tourism workforce included a slightly higher proportion of landed immigrants³ (29.5%) than the overall economy (27.8%).
-Notably, the transportation (41.5%), accommodations (35.4%), and travel services (38.5%) industries employed a particularly high share of landed immigrants.
-In contrast, only 19.2% of workers in the recreation and entertainment industry were landed immigrants.
+In 2025, the tourism workforce included a slightly higher proportion of landed immigrants² (31.3%) than the overall economy (30.0%).
+Notably, the transportation (42.7%), travel services (40.4%), and accommodations (37.6%) industries employed a particularly high share of landed immigrants.
+In contrast, only 17.8% of workers in the recreation and entertainment industry were landed immigrants.

 Unemployment Rate

-In 2024, the unemployment rate was highest among the 15-24 age group for both the overall economy and the tourism sector.
-This rate was especially elevated in the accommodations industry, reaching 15.2%.
-Compared to the overall economy, tourism experienced lower unemployment rates across most age groups, except for those aged 35 to 44 and 65 and older, where tourism unemployment was higher.
+In 2025, the unemployment rate was highest among the 15-24 age group for both the overall economy and the tourism sector.
+Compared to the overall economy, tourism experienced lower unemployment rates across all age groups.
+Among the five tourism industry groups, the unemployment rate was generally high in accommodations and in recreation and entertainment.

-Please note that unemployment rate data was unavailable for the travel services industry; therefore, this industry is excluded from the following graphs.
+Please note that unemployment rate data was unavailable for the travel services industry; this industry is therefore excluded from the following charts.

-In 2024, women+ experienced a notably high unemployment rate in the accommodations industry (8.1%), while men+’s unemployment rate was especially high in the recreation and entertainment industry (9.0%).
+In 2025, women+ experienced a notably high unemployment rate in the recreation and entertainment industry (7.8%), while the unemployment rate for men+ was especially high in the accommodations industry (7.6%).

-In 2024, while landed immigrants faced higher unemployment rates than Canadian-born individuals⁴ in the overall economy, the tourism sector showed the opposite trend.
-Notably, in the accommodations industry, those born in Canada had a significantly higher unemployment rate (10.5%) compared to landed immigrants (4.4%).
-Generally, unemployment rates for landed immigrants were lower than for Canadian-born workers across most tourism industries, with the exception of the recreation and entertainment industry.
+In 2025, while landed immigrants faced higher unemployment rates in 2025 than Canadian-born individuals³ in the overall economy, the tourism sector showed the opposite trend.
+Notably, in the accommodations industry, those born in Canada had a significantly higher unemployment rate (8.6%) compared to landed immigrants (3.7%).
+Generally, unemployment rates for landed immigrants were lower than for Canadian-born workers across all tourism industries.

 Average Hourly Wage Rate

 In both the overall economy and the tourism sector, average hourly wages generally rise with age, peaking among workers aged 45 to 54, then declining for older age groups.
-In 2024. the wage gap between the tourism sector and the overall economy was narrowest among the youngest workers (15-24 years old) with a 12.7% difference, and widest for seniors (65+ years old), where the gap reached 24.5%.
+In 2025, the wage gap between the tourism sector and the overall economy was narrowest among the youngest workers (15-24 years old), with a $2.77/hour difference, and widest for the 35-44 age group, where the gap reached $9.84/hour.

 Median Hourly Wage Rate

-In 2024, median hourly wage rates increased with age for both the overall economy and the tourism sector, but the peak ages differed slightly: the overall economy peaked at the 35–44 age group, while the tourism sector peaked at the 44–54 age group.
-After these peaks, median wages decreased for older age groups.
-The wage gap between the tourism sector and the overall economy was smallest among the youngest workers (15–24 years old) with a 9.6% difference, and largest for the 25–34 age group, where the gap widened to 27.9%.
+In 2025, median hourly wage rates increased with age for both the overall economy and the tourism sector, peaking among workers aged 35 to 44, then declining for older age groups.
+The wage gap between the tourism sector and the overall economy was smallest among the youngest workers (15–24 years old) with a $1.50/hour difference, and largest for the 35–44 age group, where the gap widened to $11.06/hour.

-In 2024, men+’s median hourly wage rate exceeded that of women+ in both the overall economy and the tourism sector.
-However, the gender wage gap was notably smaller in the tourism sector, with a difference of about $2 per hour, compared to a $4 per hour gap in the overall economy.
+In 2025, the median hourly wage rate for men+ exceeded that of women+ in both the overall economy and the tourism sector.
+However, the gender wage gap was notably smaller in the tourism sector, with a difference of $2.15 per hour, compared to a $4.15 per hour gap in the overall economy.

-In 2024, landed immigrants had a lower median hourly wage rate compared to those born in Canada across the entire economy.
+In 2025, across the entire economy, landed immigrants had a lower median hourly wage rate compared to those born in Canada.
 However, in the tourism sector, landed immigrants’ median hourly wage rate was slightly higher than that of Canadian-born workers.

 Source: The information presented here is drawn from Statistics Canada’s Labour Force Survey.
 It shows rates of unemployment in Canada’s tourism sector by province and by industry group.
 The data is seasonally unadjusted to allow comparisons between the tourism sector and the overall economy.
 As such, monthly and annual numbers for Canada’s entire labour force will differ from the seasonally adjusted numbers that are commonly reported.